 West Virginia Birth Records Search

-West Virginia’s Department of Health and Human Resources collects and maintains all birth records for the state.
+West Virginia’s Department of Health and Human Resources collects and maintains all WV birth records for the state.

 Table of Contents

 Along with your application and fees, you have to prove your identity using one of the following forms of photo ID: driver’s license, state or Federal ID, passport, military ID, School ID or a prison ID.